nhaajt/Weapon-regeX/README.md

 generated regular expressions cover edge cases and typos.
 Weapon regeX is available for both Javascript and Scala.
 The Javascript version of the library is generated from Scala using [ScalaJS](https://www.scala-js.org/).

+The current supported versions for Scala are: 2.12.12 and 2.13.3.

 # Getting started

 ## Scala